 Opiates or opioids are drugs used to treat pain.
 Opiates are derived from plants and opioids are synthetic drugs that have the same actions as opiates.
 The term narcotic refers to either type of drug.

 If you stop or cut back on these drugs after heavy use of a few weeks or more, you will have a number of symptoms.
 This is called withdrawal.

-In 2014 in the US, about 435,000 people used heroin.
-In the same year, about 4.3 million people were nonmedical users of narcotic pain relievers.
+In 2016 in the United States, about 948,000 people used heroin during the past year.
+In the same year, about 11.5 million people were nonmedical users of narcotic pain relievers.
 This means they were taking narcotics that were not prescribed to them.
 Narcotic pain relievers include:

 - Hydrocodone (Vicodin)